Is Bob Dylan That Good?

 So imagine my struggle as I’m working on a new collaborative music project and I’m having to think about building a brand.
 It goes against everything I believe in, yet is an important part of releasing music and being a music professional.

 What is Branding in Music?

 Branding is about creating a “set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision*…” to listen to a piece of music.
 And whilst building a brand isn’t important to me, it is very important to most people.

 With music you are looking to build a tribe of people who are emotionally moved by your music, want to follow your music and connect with others who feel the same.
 I want to believe that it’s just about the music but I know it isn’t.

 Just Another Cup of Substandard Coffee!

-Think of Starbucks, Nero, Costa and all the independent cafes.
+Think of Starbucks, Nero, Costa and all the other independent coffee shops.
 Essentially they all do the same thing – add water to coffee.
-So what is it, other than the quality of the coffee, that sets these companies apart.
+So what is it, other than the quality of the coffee, that sets these companies apart?

-It’s the story that people tell themselves by being associated with the brand.
 Many people visibly carry their Starbucks cup like a badge of honour.
-Others, myself included, baulk at the idea of supporting a multi-national corporation that serves substandard coffee and head to the trendy independent place around the corner.
+Others, myself included, baulk at the idea of supporting a multi-national corporation that serves substandard coffee.
+So instead we head to the trendy independent place around the corner.
 But even renegades like me, whilst raging against the machine, are telling ourselves a story about going “independent”.